 By Sophie • Aug 10, 2012

-Water Villa is a 2011 project by and located in Gabriël Metsustraat, Amsterdam, The Netherlands.
+Water Villa is a 2011 project by Framework Architects and Studio Prototype located in Gabriël Metsustraat, Amsterdam, The Netherlands.

 Sharp, vertical lines are prevalent throughout this contemporary boathouse, emphasizing the upward transition between water and air.

 Water Villa by Framework Architects + Studio Prototype: